- Start date: 1 October 2010

 - Primary investigator: Professor Anthea Hucklesby

-- Co-investigators: Dr Mary Corcoran (Keele University); Dr Alice Mills (University of Auckland, New Zealand)
+- External co-investigators: Dr Mary Corcoran (Keele University); Dr Alice Mills (University of Auckland, New Zealand)

 Increasing the involvement of the third sector (voluntary, charitable and non-governmental organisations) in the provision of criminal justice services is a key aspect of government policy.
 Third sector organisations (TSOs) are perceived to be independent, flexible, innovative and cost-effective, and contribute to broader agendas of increasing community participation in public services.